 Amit Shah to hold meeting with BJP core group to decide on alliance in Maharashtra, Haryana

-New Delhi, Sep 26: Home minister Amit Shah is expected to hold a meeting with top party leaders on Thursday to decide on the vexed issue of stitching an alliance for contesting the upcoming assembly election in two states - Haryana and Maharashtra.
+New Delhi, Sep 26: Home minister Amit Shah is expected to hold a meeting with top party leaders on Thursday to decide on the vexed issue of stitching an alliance for contesting the upcoming assembly election in Haryana and Maharashtra.

 The meeting on Thursday has been scheduled ahead of Sunday's meeting of Central Election Committee.